zephyrproject-rtos/zephyr/doc/subsystems/logging/logger.rst

 Limitations
 ***********

-The Logger architecture implies following limitations:
+The Logger architecture has the following limitations:

-- Using *%s* for strings which content may be changed before log is processed e.g. strings allocated on stack because logger is storing only argument value and does not perform any string analysis to detect that argument is a pointer.
-It is recommended to use hexdump in that case.
-Optionally, user can enable in place processing :option:`CONFIG_LOG_INPLACE_PROCESS`.
-However, this feature has many limitations and is not recommended when logger is used in multiple contexts.
+- Strings as arguments (*%s*) require special treatment (see :ref:`logger_strings`).
 - Logging double floating point variables is not possible because arguments are 32 bit values.
-- Number of arguments in the string is limited to 6.
+- Number of arguments in the string is limited to 9.